Reflective Literature Programs

 Change Happens

-LOOKING beyond external circumstances that trigger rejection, fear, anxiety, and doubt, students develop internal resources for resilience, self-efficacy, and authentic self-worth.
+LOOKING beyond external circumstances that trigger rejection, fear, anxiety, and doubt, participants develop internal resources for resilience, self-efficacy, and authentic self-worth.

 From there, change happens.